ilmdev0/ilm_dev/content/index.md

-> [!NOTE] Testimonials from my colleague & Instructor
+> [!NOTE] Testimonials from my Instructor & colleagues
 > [Paavo Vartiainen](https://www.linkedin.com/in/paavovartiainen/):
 > I instructed Sajib in the robotics commissioning and coding tasks at UEF Department of Technical Physics, HUMEA Lab, at late 2023.
 These tasks were new and challenging for our team, thus, Sajib worked and solved several important coding independently.
 Sajib integrated cameras and sensors to ROS middleware and created simulations in RViz and Gabezo applications..
 Especially, he worked diligently right to the end of this short-term job.
 >